AnnaNCS/connect_four/README.md

-My first python project: the game of connect four.
+One of my python projects: the game of connect four.

 To run the game:
 ```